 - Fordham University (J.D. cum laude 2015); Columbia University (B.A. in Economics-Political Science and East Asian Studies 2010)

-- Texas, New York, and U.S. District Courts for the Southern District of New York and Northern District of Texas
+- Texas, New York, and U.S. District Courts for the Southern District of New York and Northern, Western, and Eastern Districts of Texas